2023 Masai Mara Safari Packages From The UK - Packages, Prices, Review, And FAQ

 11. How Long Does it Take for Wildebeest to Migrate?

-A Masai Mara safari to see the calving season is best planned between February to March, and at this time, new life is springing in the southern side of the Serengeti.
+A Masai Mara safari to see the calving season is best planned between February to March.
+At this time, new life is springing in the southern side of the Serengeti.

-The Masai Mara migration begins late June to August when the wildebeests, zebras and gazelles are speckled all over the Masai Mara.
+The Masai Mara migration begins in late June to August when the wildebeests, zebras, and gazelles are speckled all over the Masai Mara.
 The wildebeest are back on the move to the Southern Serengeti in November.

 12. Where is the Best Place to see the Wildebeest Migration?

-Anywhere within viewing distance is an excellent place to witness the Masai Mara migration but the Mara River and the Ndutu Plains of Serengeti come highly recommended.
+Anywhere within viewing distance is an excellent place to witness the Masai Mara migration.
+However, Mara River and the Ndutu Plains of Serengeti come highly recommended.

-AAa couple of resorts and hotels provide pretty decent views, the Keekorok Lodge, Basecamp Masai Mara, and Angama Mara being but a few.
+A couple of resorts, private conservancies, and hotels provide pretty decent views.
+These include Keekorok Lodge, Basecamp Masai Mara, and Angama Mara.

 13. What Activities Can Be Done in Masai Mara?